Apply for BAföG to study

 If you do not live with your parents:

-- Copy of your registration certificate or
+- A copy of your registration certificate or

 -